JustLitio/products_api_technical_test/README.md

 # Products API (Technical Test)

-A simple products API using MongoDB for persistence.
+A simple products API using MongoDB for persistence and Passport for HTTP Bearer authentication.

 ## Prerequisites